-- 2 tbsp lemon juice
+- 2 tablespoons lemon juice

 - 5 cloves minced garlic, preferably roasted

-- 1 tsp onion powder
+- 1 teaspoon onion powder

-- 1/4 tsp cumin
+- 1/4 teaspoon cumin

-- 1/2 tsp parsley
+- 1/2 teaspoon chopped fresh parsley

-Slice each of the eggplants in half and pierce with a fork in several places.
-Roast in the pre-heated oven for about 45 minutes, or until soft.
+- Slice each of the eggplants in half and pierce with a fork in several places.
+Roast in the oven for about 45 minutes, or until soft.
 If you're not worried about added fat, you can drizzle the eggplants with a bit of olive oil first.